elevenminustwo/model-ensembling/readme.md

-# Cifar100 image classification with multiple models
+# Image classification on CIFAR100 with multiple trained models and parallel reliability
 Make sure you installed graphiz on the os.
 Otherwise pydot cant call it in virtualenv.
 `sudo apt-get install graphviz`